rgalindo33/resume/content/index.md

 *2014*
 *Frontend Developer*

 TheGoodData is a cooperative that allows its users to obtain control of their data.
-I focused on the development of the Chrome extension using plain JavaScript and Html/CSS, but also took part on the websites frontend.
+I focused on the development of the Chrome extension using plain JavaScript and Html/CSS, and also took part on the website's frontend.

 **Parkside, <http://www.parkside.at>**
 *2011-2012*
 *Frontend Developer*

-Video2brain – [www.video2brain.com]
-International Video training website with million+ users, constantly implementing new features.
-Html, Css and JavaScript.
+I worked on the [Video2brain](http://www.video2brain.com) team, an international video training website with 400k+ users.
+My job there was implementing new features (mostly JavaScript) and typical layout tasks.

 **Gruebl Automatisierungstechnik**
 *2010-2011*
 *Full Stack Developer*

-KVZ – standard Ruby on Rails app that gathered Project information, contacts and other information to help the workers to find accomodations, food and other services in east europe.
+KVZ – standard Ruby on Rails app that gathered Project information, contacts and other information to help the workers to find accomodations, food and other services in eastern Europe.
 Mysql database and extensive use of jQuery datatables (datatables.net)

 PIM – also a RoR app to manage the problems and incidences of the support department.
 Due to a highly rotating staff, this was very important to centralize the know-how of the company.
+This app integrated with the KVZ App.

 For both projects I was responsible for a variety of tasks including front and backend development, user experience design, visual design, and server setup and maintenance.